 A test of your patience

 There is another ‘challenging property’ to all three variants.
-That is the 50 ohm adjustment of all elements when using the 5-band version.
+That is the 50 ohm adjustment of all elements to resonance and SWR when using the 5-band version.
 This is truly a test of your patience.
 With an MFJ-259B analyzer in hand I managed to get all bands resonant, but in no way did I get the SWR to an acceptable level < 2:1.
-I only got the element for the 20m with all variants with ease close to 1:1.
-All other elements were all above 2.5:1.
+In all variants I only got the 20m element resonant with a good SWR.
+All other elements were all above 2.5:1 SWR.

 My challenge with multiband antennas

-Now I have always had a at my location.
+Now I have always had a ‘tuning challenge’ at my location.
 For example, I was never able to get my Hustler 5BTV trap vertical to an acceptable SWR on 15m band.
-I also never got a homemade WARC vertical for 12m and 17m on both bands, at the same time, on a decent SWR.
-It will be my location.
-Possibly a piece of metal in my home is the cause.
+I also never got a homemade WARC vertical for 12m and 17m adjusted to a decent SWR.
+It must be the location.
+I suspect that some metalwork in the roof of my house is the cause.

 The best way to adjust impedance

-Since I got all the elements resonant, I thought it was a shame to not use those bands on which the SWR was bad.
+Since I got all the elements resonant, I thought it was a shame to not use those bands on because SWR was bad.
 The solution is to tune each element separately for those bands, for example via the built-in tuner in your transceiver.
-But that results in a lot of loss in your coax cable.
-The best way to match impedance is to do it directly at the feedpoint of the antenna, not in your shack.
+But that results in a lot of loss in your coax cable, especially on long runs.
+The best way to match impedance is to do as close as possible to the feedpoint of the antenna.

 CG-3000 automatic antenna tuner

-The tuner in the construction of the Haloweb
+The tuner at the feedpoint of the Square Halo

 With some pieces of aluminum from my scrap metal collection, I made some brackets and mounted the tuner where normally the feedpoint would be mounted.
-The tunew weighs about 2kg.
-So to save some weight, I replaced the folded dipoles with open dipoles, initiating the Cobweb variant.
-The advantage extra bandwidth with folded dipoles is namely largely canceled out by the tuner, so I presumed open dipoles would do fine.
-When determining the wire lengths, I took the length of the internal wiring of the tuner into account.
+The tuner itself weighs about 2kg.
+Not too heavy to put it on the boom.
+The extra bandwidth with folded dipoles is canceled out now by the tuner, so I presumed open dipoles would do fine and would reduce total weight.
+So I stripped the folded dipoles to open dipoles.
+When determining the wire lengths, I took the length of the internal wiring of the tuner (approx. 20cm) into account.

 ZL with 25W FT8 on 20m band via long path

 As I expected, I could now tune the antenna to any frequency on 10m, 12m, 15m 17m and 20m.
-After about four weeks of testing with WSPR and FT8, I could not notice any significant difference in performance compared to the Haloweb.
+After about four weeks of testing with WSPR and FT8, I could not notice any significant difference in performance compared to the Square Halo for 20m, 17m and 15m.
 For example, ZL with 25 watts FT8 on 20m band via the long path, went quite easy.
+But it seems that 12m and 10m are performing less good in RX, however it’s a gut feeling still.
+Is suspect that radiation pattern is disturbed on these bands.
+PA0JBB Hans mentioned in a post that the power supply cable of the tuner could be participating as active part of the antenna.
+Something I need to research.

 Surprised me in a positive way